 - oven mitts - for safe handling of hot bread and bakeware

-Yes.
-Allow French bread to cool completely and freeze in an airtight bag or freezer-safe container up to 30 days.
-To thaw, allow the loaf to rest in the refrigerator overnight or at room temperature for a few hours.
+Yes!
+Allow the loaf to cool completely and freeze in an airtight bag or freezer-safe container up to 30 days.
+Thaw in the refrigerator overnight or at room temperature for a few hours.

 There's nothing better than dinner served with fresh homemade French bread.
 Grab any one of these mouthwatering entrees made for Instant Pot or stove!